 The East Asian Studies Center hosts an annual week-long, intensive summer workshop for K-12 English and world literature teachers who are interested in incorporating Chinese, Japanese, and Korean literature into their curriculum.
-Priority admission is reserved for high school educators.
+Priority admission is reserved for high school and middle school educators.

 Following the workshop, each participant develops a complete lesson plan for at least one of the pieces covered in the workshop.
 Those who turn in their lesson plan by the deadline are eligible to receive a generous book-buying grant.

-This free workshop - supported by generous funding from the Freeman Foundation - focuses on he remakrable liera productions of China, Japan, and Korea.
-The workshop preparation starts online July 14, followed by the in-peson intensive workshop Tuesday, July 16 through Friday July 19 in Bloomington, Indiana.
+This free workshop - supported by generous funding from the Freeman Foundation - focuses on the remarkable literary productions of China, Japan, and Korea.
+The workshop starts July 14 through Friday July 19 in Bloomington, Indiana.

 The geo-strategic importance of East Asia—defined here as China and Taiwan, North and South Korea, and Japan—has compelled Americans to look at these cultures with new eyes.
 While there has been an increase in the teaching of East Asia in the national social studies curriculum, there has yet to be a similar effort in the language arts.